 I don't know what medieval witch magic Baby Foot puts in their Exfoliant Foot Peel to produce the skin-molting effects you see before you but, even though it would make perfect sense here, I promise you it's not snake oil.
 Have a look at the ingredient list yourself.
 My girlfriend says two near the top, lactic acid and glycolic acid, usually show up in her face peels, but...damn.
 If her face peeled off like that I'd tell her to go back to Jaqen.

 Whatever Baby Foot brews in their solution that, 5 to 7 days after you apply it, makes all the dead skin on your feet peel off in sheets, it seems to be no joke, and no exaggeration.
-There are almost 5,000 Amazon reviews of this foot beautifier, from all kinds of men and women, and dozens of customer photos showing sickly fascinating individual results.
+There are literally thousands of reviews of this foot beautifier, from all kinds of men and women, and dozens of customer photos showing sickly fascinating individual results.

 In sum, Baby Foot sounds weird and gross and looks like a flesh-eating disease.
 And I want some.